ZhaoFJx/ZhaoFJx/README.md

 Time for mess around...

-Good at handling software licensing and license compatibility Imao
+Good at handling software licensing and license compatibility

 I know a little Python, C# and web front-end.